-FlexNet Code Insight provides the ability to add an Assigned Date column to the Request dashboard.
-The Assigned date appears when the request was last assigned to the current assignee.
-The column makes it easier to identify requests that are delayed in the review process and need to be prioritized.
+This column shows the date when the request was last assigned to the current assignee.
+This information makes it easier to identify requests that are delayed in the review process and need to be prioritized.
 To add the Assigned Date column, follow these instructions.